smsharma/symplectic-flows/README.md

 # Symplectic Normalizing Flow

-Experimental implementation of a normalizing flow that uses (reversible) symplectic integration to define the transformation.
+Experimental implementation of a normalizing flow that uses (reversible) symplectic transformations.
 The time-dependent potential is optimized to pull back data points into the base distribution.
-This is described in [demo.ipynb](demo.ipynb).
+Uses Jax, Flax, and Diffrax.
+Example in [demo.ipynb](demo.ipynb).

 The flow is not particularly expressive, and is mainly intended to be pedagogical.
 However, it does seem to work well when the canonical coordinates have a natural physical interpretation.